relizaio/reliza-helm-action/README.md

 Refer to GitHub documentations for more information - https://docs.github.com/en/actions/security-guides/automatic-token-authentication

 If these permissions are not given, the action will still work but it won't be able to commit a new Chart version.

+## Security

+### Automatic Cleanup of CI Temporary Files

+This action automatically protects against accidentally packaging sensitive CI temporary files in your Helm charts.
+The following files are excluded from the packaged chart:

+- `get_latest_release_cmd`
+- `get_latest_release_exec`
+- `get_version_command`
+- `get_version_exec`
+- `reliza_command`
+- `rlz_cmd_exec`

+**These files may contain API keys and should never be distributed.**

+The action implements a defense-in-depth approach:

+1. **Creates a `.helmignore` file** - Helm's native mechanism to exclude files during packaging
+2. **Actively deletes** temporary files before packaging
+3. **Verifies cleanup** - Fails the build if any sensitive files remain

+This ensures that even if temporary files are created during the CI process, they will never be included in the published Helm chart.